Aldus Manutius: Aldine Press

 The Aldine Press, established in 1494, had its first publication in March 1495: Erotemata cum interpretatione Latina by Constantine Lascaris.
 Andrea Torresano and Pier Francesco Barbarigo, nephew of the Doge, Agostino Barbarigo, each held fifty per cent of the press.
-Of Torresano's fifty per cent, Manutius was given one-fifth, but accounts are unclear as to whether Manutius's one-fifth refers to ten per cent of the Aldine Press or ownership exclusively to one-fifth of Torresano's share.
+From Torresano's fifty per cent, Manutius was given one-fifth, but accounts are unclear as to whether Manutius's one-fifth refers to ten per cent of the Aldine Press or ownership exclusively to one-fifth of Torresano's share.

 The press's first great achievement was a five-volume folio edition of Aristotle.
 Manutius started the first volume of his Aristotle edition in 1495.
 Four more volumes were published together in 1497 and 1498.
 The Aldine Press produced nine comedies of Aristophanes in 1498, and Pietro Bembo edited Petrarch's poems that Manutius published in July 1501.
 In addition to editing Greek manuscripts, Manutius corrected and improved texts originally published in Florence, Rome, and Milan.

 The Second Italian War suspended the press for a time.
 During that time, Desiderius Erasmus asked Manutius to publish his translations of Hecuba and Iphigenia in Aulis through the Aldine Press.
 Erasmus's original letter to Manutius inquires about the printer's proposed plans: a Greek Plato and a polyglot bible.
 Through correspondence, the two came to an agreement.
 In December 1507, the Aldine Press published Iphigenia in Aulis in an 80-page octavo with Erasmus's translation from Greek into Latin.
 With the success and accuracy of their first collaboration, Manutius agreed to publish the expanded version of the Adagiorum collectanea Erasmus was working on.
 Erasmus travelled to Venice, where he spent his first ten months working at the Aldine Press.
 He lived in Manutius and Torresano's home, where he shared a room with Girolamo Aleandro.
 His research using Manutius's resources and Greek scholars enabled him to expand his collection of proverbs from 819 entries to 3,260 entries.
 The Aldine press published this newly expanded collection of proverbs, Adagiorum Chiliades, in 1508.
 After the publication of Adagiorum Chiliades, Erasmus helped Manutius proofread a Greek edition of Plutarch's Moralia along with many other Aldine Press publications.